coryVkeith/ViCAT_dev/README.md

     - Example: `SPADES="path/to/spades"`

 --------------------------------------------------------------------------------------------------------------------------------------------------------
+## Tutorial
+Example data to generate all of the figures for a simulated viral mock community that has differential relative abundance in response to host background have been included in `CWD/test_data/`

 ## Quick Usage
 * Lines of code that can be changed are identified by obvious comment boxes in the respective scripts.*